Busuu’s recruitment leader Katie gives her expert advice on how to wow at a job interview in English.

 Asking questions throughout an English interview is a good thing.
 It shows you’re curious and engaged.
 But this particular question serves a different purpose.

 This question gives you, as the candidate, a golden opportunity to find out whether the interviewer has any doubts about you.

-Because once you know their concerns, you can respond to them, either by expanding on information you might have neglected to mention during the interview, or by using your passion and experience to convince the interviewer that you belong at that company.
+Because once you know their concerns, you can respond to them.
+Use your passion and experience to convince the interviewer that you belong at that company.
 That they’d be crazy if they picked anyone else but you.
 That they should stop the search right now and hire you on the spot.

 Some final words of advice

 Now that I’ve covered all the bases, I have one final thing to add.